rosafilgueira/VarPy/README.md

 		python VarPy_Hierro_Ex1.py

-	4) If the example works in your machine,it will genereate a new directory called "Hierro2" with "Data", "Figure", "Metadata" and "Output" subdirectories.
+	4) If the example works in your machine,it will genereate a new directory called "Hierro2" with "Data", "Figure", "Metadata" and "Output" subdirectories inside it.